Clustering

 \%HOMEPATH%\.erlang.cookie

-(usually C:\Users\%USERNAME%\erlang.cookie for user %USERNAME%’) if both the HOMEPATH environment variables is set. -
+(usually C:\Users\%USERNAME%\erlang.cookie for user %USERNAME%) if both HOMEPATH environment variables are set. -

 %USERPROFILE%\.erlang.cookie